dmitri-mcguckin/dmitri-mcguckin/README.md

 ***

 📭 Want to talk?
-Tweet at me [@dmitrimcguckin](https://twitter.com/DmitriMcguckin) or connect with me on [LinkedIn](https://www.linkedin.com/in/dmitrimcguckin/)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/dmitrimcguckin/)